EricZinda/Perplexity/backlog.md

   - You’re going to a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
 Get a table and buy lunch for both of you.
 You have 15 dollars in cash.
   I am the waiter.
 Interact with me only saying one thing at a time and waiting for my response.
 OK?
   - Make
+    - Let's get a table for two, please
     - "Do you have any vegetarian dishes available?" work
     - Johnny would love the tomato soup.
     - Can we get one tomato soup for Johnny, please?